 by Nicholas Follansbee

-(This and the following articles are a transcription of Nicholas Follansbee's seminal work " The Oaxaca "Credit Bonds" of 1915-1916" © 2004, with a few updates.
+(This and the following articles are a transcription of Nicholas Follansbee's seminal work " The Oaxaca "Credit Bonds" of 1915-1916" © 2004, with a few updates and changes in format to align with the rest of this website.
 In his work Mr. Follansbee in turn acknowledges the help of Robert Perigoe, Ray Wright, Ken Tabachnick, Ray.
 L. Aldrete, Crutchfield Williams, Elmer Powell, Bob Dunfield and Duane Douglas.
 Huston Pearson built on Follansbee and catalogued these notes in his "Notes of the Tesorería General of Oaxaca de Juárez" in the USMexNA journal September 1914).

 With so many varieties, literally hundreds known and surely more to be discovered, the "credit bonds" make an absorbing specialty.
 Some varieties appear to be quite rare, though only a few are actually expensive, at least in the present market.
 There are still plenty of unpicked hoards for collectors to go through.
 Nearly every collection or stock of Mexican Revolutionary currency will have at least a few of the lower denomination Oaxacas.